 Summary: When houseplants like a Dracaena tree, Janet Craig plant, airplane plant (aka spider plant), English ivy, ficus tree, ficus benjamina, or dieffenbachia amoena get too tall or big for their space, they must be shortened or pruned.
 There are also other reasons large indoor plants may need to be pruned.
 Find out how to shorten your houseplant below…

 Question: My Dracaena marginata (Madagascar dragon tree) is 10 years old and getting too tall.
 Can I cut it back without hurting it?
 It is in a huge pot and tipping over.
 Lois

-Answer: Over the last few weeks several people have asked how to cut the top off of their dracaena because it has grown too tall.
+Answer: Over the last few weeks, several people have asked how to cut the top off their dracaena because it has grown too tall.